auth0/docs/articles/api-auth/restrict-requests-for-scopes.md

   - call-api
 ---

-# Restrict Application or User Requests for API Permissions
+# Restrict Application or User Requests for API Scopes

-By default, any user associated with an [Auth0 application](/applications) can request any [custom API permissions] (/scopes/current/api-scopes) that have been created.
-Sometimes you may not want to allow an application to request certain permissions, though.
-For example, you may want to restrict access to an API's permissions based on the calling application or a user's role or location.
+By default, any user associated with an [Auth0 application](/applications) can request any [custom API scopes](/scopes/current/api-scopes) that have been created.
+Sometimes you may not want to allow an application to request certain scopes, though.
+For example, you may want to restrict access to an API's scopes based on the calling application or a user's role or location.
 To do so, we use [rules](/rules).

 ## Example: Deny access to anyone calling the API